Shahin-Roshani/autoGAM/README.md

 ## Installation

-You can install the released version of autoGAM (Version: 1.0.1) from [github](https://github.com/) with:
+You can install the released version of autoGAM from [github](https://github.com/) with:

 ``` r